ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 * Use of both user- and pre-defined wavetables.
 * All operators have feedback capabilities, for both to have more tonal capabilities and to ease the confusions around algorithms where the main difference is different operators having the feedback loop.
 * Almost all algorithms have one "channel feedback" instead of often having to choose between a single operator or channel feedback.
-* In theory, the synth can emulate the resonant waveforms of the Casio CZ series, either by loading them as custom waveforms, or by applying sine-wave ring modulation to the output.
-The latter is more adjustable.
+* Its resonant-mode can mimic the resonant waveforms of phase distortion synthesis engines, but without the 8 stage envelop for output level control, but might has more control in other aspects.